Getting The Compensation You Deserve After a Charleston Car Crash

 Talk to the Claims Adjuster

-You may find yourself talking to the claims adjuster the same day as your accident.
+You may find yourself talking to the claims adjuster on the same day as your accident.
 If not, it is usually within a few days.
-Their job is to investigate the accident and your claim, then negotiate with you to reach a settlement.
-Keep in mind, their goal is typically to move the claims process along quickly and offer you the lowest amount possible.
+Their job is to investigate the accident and your claim, then negotiate with you to settle the claim.
+Keep in mind that their goal is typically to move the claims process along quickly and offer you the lowest amount possible.

 File a Lawsuit